How to Build a PWA Document Scanner with Ionic Vue

 We can add Progressive Web App (PWA) support for the app so that we can install it like an app and use it offline.

 We need to add a service worker and a Web manifest.
-While it’s possible to add both of these to an app manually, we can use the Vue CLI to conveniently add them.
+While it’s possible to add both of these to an app manually, we can use the Vite plugin to conveniently add them.

 -

-Run the following to install the PWA plugin for a Vue project:
+Run the following to install the PWA plugin for an Ionic Vue project:

 -